AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 To add the compliance labels to courses, follow these steps:

 1. In the author app, go to **[!UICONTROL Courses]**/**[!UICONTROL Learning Paths]**/**[!UICONTROL Certifications]** and select **[!UICONTROL Add]**.
-1. Type the name and other details such as description, skills, etc.
+1. Type the name and other details such as description, skills.
 1. In the **[!UICONTROL Custom compliance]** text box, type and select the compliance label.

    ![](assets/add-compliance-label.png)